Bubble Guppies: Seasons 1–4 format

-Season 5-6 Format
+Seasons 5–6 format

-Season 5 introduced a new series format which keeps the initial format, but this time has the story segment take up the majority of the episode, and incorporates the shop and lunch segments into the narrative (basically with the new structure, which was first introduced in Season 5, the store and meal parts are now integrated into the story and the story section takes up the bulk of the show).
-Gil and Molly simply introduce themselves before the theme song with no opening gag, the show cuts right to school after the theme, and the dance songs and field trips were removed.
-With the exception of select special episodes, Mr. Grouper's presence was primarily reduced to the beginning class segments.
+Season 5 introduced a new series format which keeps the initial format, but this time has the story segment take up the majority of the episode, and incorporates the shop and lunch segments into the narrative (basically with the new structure, the store and meal parts are now integrated into the story and the story section takes up the bulk of the show).
+Gil and Molly simply introduce themselves before the theme song with no opening gag.
+The show cuts right to school after the theme, and the dance songs and field trips were removed.
+With the exception of select special episodes, Mr. Grouper's overall presence in the show was primarily reduced to the beginning class segments.
 Gil and Molly's sketches were removed as well, instead having Mr. Grouper wave goodbye to the viewer as the guppies go back inside.

-Two-Level Humor Track
+Two-level humor track

 A significant contribution to the show's popularity is its two-level humor track.
 Minor characters include a police officer named Miranda and a winged serpent named Pretzel-coatl.
 Heavy metal singer Ozzy Osbourne guest starred as Sid Fishy in the 2015 episode "Super Guppies!", while actor George Takei guest starred in a sci-fi mashup which pitted him as a Darth Vader-like armored villain against starship captain Gil and his first officer, Mr. Smart (Nonny).
 Recurring character Mr. Grumpfish is a reference to Monty Python's The Meaning of Life, while the episode "The Puppy and the Ring" makes in-jokes ranging from J. R. R. Tolkien to L. Frank Baum.